signature-opensource/CK-TypeScript/CK.StObj.TypeScript/README.md

 files with any extension at once from a folder and [TypeScriptFileAttribute](TypeScriptFileAttribute.cs) that declare a single
 `.ts` file and its optionnal exported TypeScript type names.

-The [ImportTypeScriptLibraryAttribute](ImportTypeScriptLibraryAttribute.cs) is used to declare dependencies on npm packages.
+The [TypeScriptImportLibraryAttribute](TypeScriptImportLibraryAttribute.cs) is used to declare dependencies on npm packages.

 This is enough to drive the generation: the heavy stuff is in the [CK.StObj.TypeScript.Engine](..\CK.StObj.TypeScript.Engine).